Gate 4: Background

-Vale of Tempe tragedy 1999
+Vale of Tempe tragedy (1999)

 On 3 October 1999, some 3,000 PAOK fans attended the Olympic Stadium of Athens for an away match against Panathinaikos for the Greek League.
 On its way back to Thessaloniki, the double-decker bus of the fan club of Kordelio district collided with a truck and fell into a ditch in the Vale of Tempe, Thessaly.
 The aftermath of the bus crash was devastating.
 Six PAOK fans lost their lives (Kyriakos Lazaridis, Christina Tziova, Anastasios Themelis, Charalampos Zapounidis, Georgios Ganatsios, Dimitris Andreadakis) and many others were injured.
 A roadside memorial, which is engraved with the names of the 6 people who died in the accident, was erected at the site of the crash bearing the following inscription: "Their love for PAOK brought them here, left them here and went beyond".

+Romania minibus crash (2026)

+Seven supporters of PAOK (Thanasis Gouzouris, Christos Zezios, Vachos Moldovanof, Giorgos Kesanidis, Vasilis Palo, Kostas Markopoulos, Dimitris Maronitis) were killed and three others injured in a minibus crash in western Romania while traveling to Lyon for a UEFA Europa League match.
+The accident occurred on DN6 (Drumul Național 6), a single-carriageway connecting western Romania, during an overnight journey.
+The group consisted of 10 supporters en route to the Lyon v PAOK match scheduled for Thursday evening.

+The injured were initially taken to a hospital in Lugoj and later transferred to the county hospital in Timișoara.
+One sustained minor injuries, another suffered non-serious fractures, and a third incurred multiple fractures, including injuries to the neck and spine, though medical staff reported that his life was not in danger.
+Following the crash, approximately 200 PAOK supporters who had traveled to Romania gathered outside the Timișoara hospital for information and subsequently canceled their trip to France.
+PAOK supporters held a vigil at Toumba Stadium in Thessaloniki, where flags were flown at half-mast.

+The Greek government confirmed the deaths and stated that it was coordinating with Romanian authorities through the Greek embassy to provide assistance to the victims’ families and the injured.
+PAOK officials traveled to Romania to support those affected, and messages of condolence were issued by the club, rival Greek teams, and Olympique Lyonnais.
+Lyon announced that a tribute would be held during the Europa League match, and the section reserved for visiting PAOK supporters was closed at the request of the club and supporters’ groups.